10 week courses in Aylesbury, Oxford & Waterperry

 Discover the Wisdom Within

-Waterperry House: is an established centre for mindfulness, teaching, and meditation retreats with over 35 years of experience.
+School of Philosophy Oxford: is an established centre for mindfulness, practical philosophy, teaching, and meditation retreats with over 35 years of experience.

 Philosophy aims to set you free.
 Free from pressures and worries, free from limiting ways of thinking, free to grow and be yourself.